NikhilSharmaWe/docker-task/README.md

 #### Quiz
 - How do you pull / push images to private registries?
+Ans. docker pull / push <imageName>
 - What are three parts of a container image tag?
-Example: `quay.io/fedora/fedora:35`
+Example: `quay.io/fedora/fedora:35` Ans.
+First Part is the organization name.
+Second Part is the repository name.
+Third part is the image name.

 ## Volumes (~20m)
 ### Hands-on